FacundoAdorno/ds_statistics_creator/README.md

 This is an OPTIONAL step, but is recommended way for do it.

 ### Install dependencies
-You must run the following in order to install the packages required by this script:
+You must run the following commands in order to install the packages required by this script:
 ```bash
 cd ds_statistics_creator_dir
 ##activate virtual environment